pyrsia/pyrsia/docs/get_involved/doc_workflow.md

 the folder on the website.
 Make sure to pay attention to the other folder numbers.

 All documents should have a `.md` file extention.
-If you need more customization you can use `.mdx`, see [here](https://docusaurus.io/docs/markdown-features/react) for more imformation.
-All files need a level one heading to provide the page with a good title.
+If you need more customization you can use `.mdx`, see [here](https://docusaurus.io/docs/markdown-features/react) for more information.
+All files need a level one heading to provide the

+page with a good title.

 ### `blog`